|

 women veterans with their own distinguishable license plate, Tom said who

-better to decorate that plate than Molly Pitcher?
 It was at this point I learned a valuable

 lesson.
 It is important to put the correct wording on the license plate